lorenzo-rovigatti/comp_bio_notes/proteins.md

 ## $\beta$-structures

-$\beta$-structures (or $\beta$-sheets) comprise the other class of common secondary structures. $\beta$-structures are formed by $\beta$-strands, which are stretchs of polypeptide chain, typically 5-10 amino acids long, in an extended conformation.
+$\beta$-structures (or $\beta$-sheets) comprise the other class of common secondary structures. $\beta$-structures are formed by $\beta$-strands, which are stretches of polypeptide chain, typically 5-10 amino acids long, in an extended conformation.
 Unlike the helical structure presented above, $\beta$-strands are not stable *per se*, but they are stabilised by hydrogen bonds formed with other strands.
 In fact, two or more $\beta$-strands can connect laterally by backbone hydrogen bonds to form a sheet-like array termed $\beta$-sheet.
 Since the backbone has a directionality ($N \to C$), the lateral connection joins strands that either run in the same direction or not:

 * In an antiparallel $\beta$-sheet, which is the most common $\beta$ motif in proteins, adjacent strands have alternating N-terminus and C-terminus orientations.
 * In a parallel $\beta$-sheet, the N-termini of adjacent strands are oriented in the same direction.